FK Babrungas Plungė

-Futbolo klubas Babrungas, commonly known as Babrungas, is a Lithuanian football club located in Plungė, in Plungė District.
+Futbolo klubas Babrungas, commonly known as Babrungas, is a Lithuanian professional football club located in Plungė, in Plungė District.
 They currently play in the I Lyga, the second tier of Lithuanian football.

 History

 The club was created in 1935.
-During the Soviet occupation in Lithuania, the club was in the top division for a long time.
+During the Soviet era in Lithuania, the club was in the top division for a long time.

 In 1956, the team from the small town of Plungė became champions of Lithuania.

 Currently, they play in the I Lyga.

 Name

 Babrungas is a river in Plungė District.

 First time the club was renamed Babrungas in 1942.
 Last time was in 1994.